zacknawrocki/Heal4me/STYLE_GUIDELINES.md

 ##### Type of Commit
 Are you adding a file, removing a file, refactoring a file, better documenting a file, etc?
 ##### Files Related to Commit
-The files that were changed.
+The files being commited.
 If everything below a directory was modified/created/removed, feel free to simple give the directory.
-The files must listed in [Oxford Comma Format](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/).
+The files must be listed in [Oxford Comma Format](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/).
 ##### Further Description
 Finally, describe in more detail what has been done to the file in question.
+**Together, these commit guidelines look like the following**
 ```
 git commit -m "add | a/new_file.c, a/new_file2.c, a/b/new_file3.c | Three new files were created for the purpose of..."
 ```